 Public Input on the Draft PPVF: We started this process by soliciting public input on the five draft domains of patient value at the 2015 Partnering for Cures Conference and collected extensive input from patients and advocacy groups.
 We then reviewed literature on patient preferences and patient group comments to existing value frameworks and leveraged existing efforts, such as the National Health Council’s (NHC) Patient-Centered Value Model Rubric.
 Based on this input and research, we refined the PPVF domains and drafted the criteria, measures, and methodological considerations in collaboration with the Steering Committee (see below for full list of participating organizations).

-In conjunction with the above two parts of the Draft PPVF, we have developed a public input questionnaire.
+In conjunction with the above two parts of the Draft PPVF, we developed and fielded a public input questionnaire between November 14 and December 30, 2016 to receive a broad range of feedback.

 2. Partner with us to test and refine the draft PPVF’s concepts.
 In addition to the questionnaire, we are working with partners to test the draft PPVF’s concepts with patients via focus groups and targeted questionnaires.
 As we begin developing the first application, a shared decision-making tool, this direct patient input, as well as direct caregiver, provider, and other input, will be critical.
 Please email Domitilla Masi at email@example.com if you are interested in working with us to test the and refine the draft PPVF’s concepts